lukso-network/LIPs/LSPs/LSP-11-BasicSocialRecovery.md

 event SelectedNewController(uint256 indexed currentRecoveryCounter, address indexed guardian, address indexed addressSelected);
 ```

-MUST be emitted when a guardian select a new potentiel controller address for the linked target.
+MUST be emitted when a guardian select a new potential controller address for the linked target.

 #### RecoveryProcessSuccessful